AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

 # Get started with trend data

-Use trace data in a trend to monitor assets, anticipate problems, and proactively perform preventative maintenance.
+Use trace data in a trend session to monitor assets, anticipate problems, and proactively perform preventative maintenance.
 The following procedure describes how to display traces in your trend and glean useful information from your data.

 Follow this procedure to create a trending session: